bigtreetech/docs/docs/PandaKnomi.md

   > <font size="2">Note: As of firmware V1.0.2 the IMG does not include custom color data information, only GIF image data.
 Custom color data will be included in V1.0.3.</font>
 - ⑦ ⑧ Install Others’ Shared IMG Files to your Panda Knomi.

+### Optimizing GIF Files

+For best results, please optimize your GIFs before uploading using [ezgif.com](https://ezgif.com).
+This helps you store more GIFs on your Panda Knomi.
+See our [Compression Guide](https://github.com/bigtreetech/PandaKnomi/blob/master/COMPRESSION-GUIDE.md) for detailed instructions.

 ### Apply IMG to Panda Knomi

 > <font size="2">Note: As of firmware V1.0.2 the IMG does not include custom color data information, only GIF image data.
 Custom color data will be included in V1.0.3.</font>